MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing5.md

 ## Steps to do
 ### Develop your network
 First we need to develop the network to scroll through the slices.
-Add a `LocalImage` module to your workspace and select the file *ProbandT1* from mevislab demo data.
+Add a `LocalImage` module to your workspace and select the file *ProbandT1* from MeVisLab demo data.

 Add the modules `OrthoReformat3`, `Switch`, `SoView2D`, `View2DExtensions` and `SoRenderArea` and connect them as seen below.

 ![Example Network](/images/tutorials/image_processing/network_example5.png "Example Network")

 In previous tutorials, we already learned that it is possible to show 2D slices in a `SoRenderArea`.
 For scrolling through the slices, a `View3DExtensions` module is necessary.
 In this network, we also have a `OrthoReformat3` module.
-Its allows us to transform the input image (by rotating and/or flipping) into the three main views commonly used:
+It allows us to transform the input image (by rotating and/or flipping) into the three main views commonly used:
 * Axial
 * Coronal
 * Sagittal